cilium/cilium/Documentation/gettingstarted/encryption.rst

 Generate & import the PSK
 =========================

-First create a Kubernetes secret for the IPsec keys to be stored.
+First, create a Kubernetes secret for the IPsec keys to be stored.
 This will generate the necessary IPsec keys which will be distributed as a Kubernetes secret called ``cilium-ipsec-keys``.
-In this example we use GMC-128-AES, but any of the supported
-Linux algorithms may be used.
-To generate use the following
+In this example we use GMC-128-AES, but any of the supported Linux algorithms may be used.
+To generate, use the
+following:

 .. parsed-literal::

     $ kubectl create -n kube-system secret generic cilium-ipsec-keys \\
         --from-literal=keys="3 rfc4106(gcm(aes)) $(echo $(dd if=/dev/urandom count=20 bs=1 2> /dev/null| xxd -p -c 64)) 128"

-The secret can be displayed with ``kubectl -n kube-system get secret`` and will be listed as 'cilium-ipsec-keys'.
+The secret can be seen with ``kubectl -n kube-system get secret`` and will be listed as "cilium-ipsec-keys".

 .. parsed-literal::
     $ kubectl -n kube-system get secrets cilium-ipsec-keys